 Best Books by Ability or Academic Age

 Ok, these really are for babies.
-They are indestructible (literally) and wordless.
+They are indestructible (literally) some are wordless and some have simple text.
 I had to include them because they are AWESOME, especially if you have a younger sibling who keeps tearing up big brother or sister’s books.

 Things That Go! is part of the Indestructibles Series.
 This is the earliest of beginning reading books and is intended for babies who can grasp, chew, etc. because this type of book is virtually indestructible.
 My son had a decent collection of these as a baby and he didn’t destroy a single one.
 They do not fall apart or tear like board books.